Large-Scale LLM Inference with Heterogeneous Workloads: Prefill-Decode Contention and Asymptotically Optimal Control: Gate-and-Route Control under Bundled Charging

 Two mechanisms make this intuition rigorous.
 Static planning fixes the mixed versus solo partition so that decode is never overloaded in the fluid limit, and in the binding case it is critically loaded at an LP-optimal point with zero steady-state decode buffer.
 GPU physics further implies that the relative speed advantage of solo decoding over mixed decoding is the same across classes, which lets us translate capacity between solo and mixed in a class-agnostic way and treat decode as effectively homogeneous in heavy traffic.
 Theorem~\ref{thm:asymptotic_optimality_occ} formalizes this insight by proving that the resulting gate-and-route policy, with FCFS decoding, achieves asymptotic optimality.

-\begin{theorem}[Asymptotic optimality of occupancy-based Gate-and-Route Policy] Let $R^\star$ denote the optimal objective value of the steady-state fluid routing LP, and let Assumptions~\ref{ass:initial_state} hold.
-Then the occupancy-based Gate-and-Route policy $\pi^{n,\star}$ is asymptotically optimal:
+\begin{theorem}[Asymptotic optimality of occupancy-based Gate-and-Route Policy] Let $R^\star$ denote the optimal objective value of the steady-state fluid routing LP, let Assumption~\ref{ass:initial_state} hold, and assume $\theta_i>0$ for all $i\in\mathcal{I}$.
+Let $\pi^{n,\star}$ denote the occupancy-based Gate-and-Route policy parameterized by an optimal solution of the steady-state fluid routing LP.
+Then $\pi^{n,\star}$ is asymptotically optimal:

 \end{theorem}